-The small Sherlock Holmes Museum in Meiringen near the Reichenbach waterfalls is dedicated to world’s most famous fictional detective.
+The small Sherlock Holmes Museum in Meiringen near the Reichenbach waterfalls is dedicated to the world’s most famous fictional detective.

 The Sherlock Holmes Museum in Meiringen, Switzerland

 Visitors to the museum receive an audio guide – available in many languages – that explains the life of Sir Arthur Conan Doyle and more thoroughly his best-known character.
-As Sherlock Holmes and Dr Watson were of course never alive the items on display are mostly things that would have belong to similar characters at the end of the nineteenth and early twentieth century.
+As Sherlock Holmes and Dr Watson were of course never alive the items on display are mostly things that would have belonged to similar characters at the end of the nineteenth and early twentieth century.

-On display are amongst others Holmes’ last letter to Watson, the police report on the death of Holmes following his struggle with Moriarty at the Reichenbach falls in 1891, and train schedules from the time.
+On display are amongst others Holmes’ last letter to Watson, the police report on the death of Holmes following his struggle with Moriarty at the Reichenbach Falls in 1891, and train schedules from the time.

 Much is also made of the life of Dr Watson with exhibits of rugby shirts from his school, military uniforms, and other paraphernalia.